Robert Graham of Fintry: Correspondence with Robert Graham and family

 Around twenty letters survive from their correspondence.
 Burns's poetry sometimes covered controversial political topics and he clearly had great faith in Graham's friendship and tact.
 The letters are held by the Robert Burns Birthplace Museum in Alloway, South Ayrshire.

 On 7 January 1788 Burns wrote to Graham regarding his application to join the Excise "I now solicit your Patronage.
 You know, I dare say, of an application I lately made to your Board, to be admitted an Officer of Excise.
 I have according to form, been examined by a Supervisor, and today I give in his Certificate with a request for an Order for instructions."

 In September 1788, writing from Ellisland Farm, Burn's commented that he saw his appointment to the Excise "As my sheet anchor in life" and enclosed his "Epistle to Robert Fintry Esq., of Fintry."

 On 10 September 1788 Burns wrote the following epistle "To Robert Graham of Fintry, Esq., with a request for an Excise Division":

 This epistle accompanied a letter to Graham telling him that his home, Ellisland Farm "does by no means promise to be such a Pennyworth as I was taught to expect".
 Burns also revealed that he had lent money to keep Gilbert and his sisters on a 'farm in Ayrshire' so he had no financial reserves to help him with Ellisland.
-The he came to the crux of the letter: "There is one way by which I might be enabled to extricate myself from this embarrasment, a scheme which I hope and am certain is in your power to effectuate.
+Then he came to the crux of the letter: "There is one way by which I might be enabled to extricate myself from this embarrasment, a scheme which I hope and am certain is in your power to effectuate.
 I live here, Sir, in the very centre of a country Excise-Division; the present Officer lately lived on a farm which he rented in my nearest neighbourhood; and as the gentleman, owing to some legacies, is quite opulent, a removal could do him no manner of injury; and on a month's warning, to give me a little time to look again over my Instructions, I would not be afraid to enter on business.
 I do not know the name of his Division, as I have not yet got acquainted with any of the Dumfries Excise People; but his own name is Leonard Smith.
 It would suit me to enter on it, beginning of next Summer..."